 Medi-SOS is a charity providing emergency grab-bags for elderly people being taken to A&E. The charity began very small, in response to the problem that many older people face when being taken to A&E. They often arrive without their hearing aids, glasses or dentures which help them communicate and with no medication or other information regarding their underlying medical condition.

-The Medi-SOS grab bag was devised after consultation with emergency workers, a GP, a practice nurse, and carers to alleviate these issues.
-They created an emergency grab-bag packed with communication aids, information forms and a copy of their prescription to aid the emergency services during medical emergencies.
+Medi-SOS created their grab bags to combat this problem.
+The charity worked collaboratively with emergency workers, GP services, nurses, and carers to create a bag packed with communication aids, information forms and a copy of their prescription to aid the emergency services during medical emergencies.

 “We were aware of a system already running in the community – but felt it just didn’t go far enough – by stopping short in helping with the most important aspect, communication.
 The repetition of giving name, date of birth, medication etc. becomes traumatic particularly to those mentally impaired and it was out of this that the Medi-SOS Grab-Bag and its ID form was hatched.”

 In one instance, after a heavy fall and only being half-dressed, an elderly woman arrived at A&E without her glasses and hearing aids and therefore totally bewildered by what was going on around her.
 Another time, after what was thought to be a stroke, an elderly man arrived at A&E without his dentures and had great difficulty explaining that, all they needed was their dentures to converse coherently – he was in fact just seriously dehydrated.

 When the emergency services see the clear red and white logo sticker/fridge magnet they will know that they can quickly access the homeowners/patients information without having to rummage through personal details and paperwork.
 If a patient has suffered a stroke communication is often difficult, which can lead to disastrous consequences, a problem that the grab bags aims to lessen.